James Applewhite Poetry Prize

 Contact NCLR’s Submission Assistant if you have any questions about Submittable's electronic submission process.

-- To facillitate blind review of your poetry, do not include your name within your Word/.rtf file.
+- To facillitate blind review of your poetry, do not include your name within your Word/.rtf files.

-- Complete submission directions are provided within our Submittable site.
+- Complete submission directions are provided within our Submittable site (including instructions to upload poems in separate files within your submission).

 - Simultaneous submissions are allowed.
 Please notify us immediately if a poem submitted has been accepted for publication elsewhere.
 It will be withdrawn from the prize competition and will not be considered for publication in NCLR.

 NCLR Poetry Editor Jeffrey Franklin will select poems to be published in the next year’s issues from the submissions to this competition.
 James Applewhite will choose the winning poem from these finalists.

-- All who submit will receive notification of the competition results via email within 3-4 months of the deadline, and a press release will be posted on the NCLR website and on NCLR’s Facebook page, as well as sent out to the media.
+- All who submit will receive notification of the competition results via email within 3-4 months of the deadline, and a press release will be posted on the NCLR website and in social media, as well as sent out to the media.

 - The winning poem and select finalists will be published in the following year’s issues of the North Carolina Literary Review.
-The authors of the published poems will receive a complimentary copy of the issue in which their poem(s) appear(s), in addition to their subscription issue.
+The authors of the poems published in the print issue will receive a complimentary copy of the issue in which their poem(s) appear(s), in addition to their subscription issue.

 Questions may be directed to the NCLR staff or to the NCLR Editor.